Etsujirō Uehara: Biography

 Uehara served as parliamentary councilor for the Ministry of Communications in 1924 under Prime Minister Katō Takaaki, and parliamentary councilor for the Ministry of Foreign Affairs in 1926 under Prime Minister Tanaka Giichi.
-In 1932–1936, Uehara was the Vice-Chair of the House of Representatives.
+In 1932–1936, Uehara was the vice-chair of the House of Representatives.
 In the 1939 schism of the Rikken Seiyuto, Uehara sided with the "orthodox" faction led by Ichirō Hatoyama.

 Uehara took a critical stance against the formation of the Taisei Yokusankai, and in 1941 formed an anti-Yokusankai group with Hatoyama and Yukio Ozaki; however, the group was defeated in the 1942 General Election.
 During the war years, he worked in the budgetary committee of the Ministry of Foreign Affairs under Shigenori Tōgō and was noted for his anti-war stance, repeated stating that it was the job of the ministry to bring the war to an early conclusion.

 After the end of World War II, Uehara helped form the Japan Liberal Party 1942–1948 together with Hatoyama and Hitoshi Ashida.
 In the first Yoshida administration he was appointed Minister without portfolio and subsequently Home Minister.
 Despite his liberal credentials, he was highly opposed to Article 9 of the new Constitution of Japan, which he felt to be incompatible with a sovereign nation.

 In 1955, Uehara served as chairman of the Committee of Foreign Affairs for the House of Representatives.

-Awards & Recognition
+Awards and recognition

 勲一等旭日大綬章 Grand Cordon of the Order of Rising Sun.